-My book project applies insights from organizational sociology to trace whether and how rebel movements transition into successful political parties in the aftermath of civil war.
-I use a multi-method approach—combining statistical analysis on a novel dataset with process tracing in three cases: Mozambique, El Salvador, and Sierra Leone.
+My book project applies insights from organizational sociology to trace whether and how rebel movements transform into successful political parties in the aftermath of civil war.
+I use a multi-method approach—combining statistical analysis on a novel dataset with process tracing in three cases: El Salvador, Mozambique, and Sierra Leone.
 I show that, much like corporations, organizational diversity facilitates resilience, adaptation, and transformation in rebel groups.

 The book manuscript is based on my dissertation, which won the 2018 United States Institute of Peace (USIP) Peace Dissertation Prize.

 My broader substantive interests lie at the intersection of international security, civil conflict, and democratization, which I study through an organizational lens.

 I also work on developing both quantitative and qualitative research methods.
 I'm especially interested in process tracing, conceptualization, and developing principled inclusion criteria for large-N datasets.

 Street art in Florence, Italy graciously reminding me what I should be doing instead of photographing street art in Florence, Italy.